Nasdanika/release/README.md

 The same can be achieved with [EGit](https://wiki.eclipse.org/EGit/User_Guide).

+Also delete the feature branch directory on the web server.

 ### Pre-release

 At some time before the release date release branches are created for all components.